 mcmd with the

-Section 3.1, “Starting and Stopping the MySQL Cluster Manager Agent”.
+option.
+See Section 3.2, “Starting and Stopping the MySQL Cluster Manager Agent”.

 Creating a new cluster consists of the following tasks: